DE-cr/BSBmonCR/README.md

 BSBmonCR's `*.csv` files can be plotted using `BSBmonCR_log_viewer.html`.

-Should you wish to view multiple log files combined, create a compiled file by concatenating the original files, with each line prefixed by the orignal file's basename and a space.
+Should you wish to view multiple log files combined, create a compiled file by concatenating the original files, with each line prefixed with the orignal file's basename and a space.
 One way to do this is by using the following command:
 `perl -pe '($x=$ARGV)=~s/\..+/ /;s/^/$x/' ????-??-??.csv >combined.csv`[^1]